A-Abra/rocinante-vscode/README.md

 # Rocinante Color Theme

-Theme based on the pinup art of the show ["The Expanse"](https://www.imdb.com/title/tt3230854/)
+Theme based on the pinup art background image "rocinante.png" in the "Rocinante Backgrounds" folder of the show ["The Expanse"](https://www.imdb.com/title/tt3230854/)

 ## Screenshots